parasthakur18-cmd/Hostezze/replit.md

 # Hostezee Property Management System

 ## Overview
-Hostezee is a comprehensive, multi-property management system designed for mountain resort properties.
-It offers capabilities for booking coordination, custom pricing, advance payments, guest tracking, restaurant operations, and complete checkout with bill generation.
-The system integrates a robust financial module for tracking property lease agreements, lease payments, and expenses with auto-categorization.
-It generates detailed P&L reports per property, providing a unified platform for operational and financial management.
-Features a mobile-optimized dashboard with quick action tabs for rapid booking and enquiry creation.
-The project aims to provide a modern SaaS solution with a mountain resort-inspired, mobile-first design system.
+Hostezee is a comprehensive, multi-property management system for mountain resort properties.
+It provides robust features for booking, custom pricing, advance payments, guest tracking, restaurant operations, and complete checkout with bill generation.
+The system includes a financial module for tracking property lease agreements, payments, and auto-categorized expenses, generating detailed P&L reports per property.
+Designed as a modern SaaS solution with a mobile-first, mountain resort-inspired aesthetic, it aims to streamline operational and financial management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.